duydeja-vu/Wifi-Signal-Strength/README.md

 # Wifi-Signal-Strength
-Android app that can calculating and displaying Wifi's signal strenth.
+Android app that can calculating and displaying Wifi's signal strength.